Mimicking counterfactual outcomes to estimate causal effects: Proof of main result

-We show that the right hand side of equation~(\ref{ffen}) converges in probability to zero.
-On the first and the last term we can apply L\'evy's Upward Theorem (see e.g.~\citeauthor{Wil}, \citeyear{Wil} page 134), since the integrands are bounded by 1.
+We show that the right hand side converges in probability to zero.
+On the first and the last term, L\'evy's Upward Theorem (see e.g.~\cite{Wil} page 134) can be applied, since the integrands are bounded by 1.
 L\'evy's Upward Theorem leads to

 and